32bitsret/YouthGovernance2023/README.md

 - Manager should be able to register a member
 - Manager should be able to create event
 - Manager should be able to indicate who has paid (Soujouner or Monthly).
 Date can be selected but defaults to current date.
+- Manager should be able to enter the record of donors by their name (non user) or by their user ID and type of donations e.g Cash, Book
+- Manager should be able to enter the book titles, ISBN, and other materials that can be found In the library
 - QA module scoped to the library but accessible to all
+- Members will be able to select the library to donate to.
+Payment in Nair